home | email |

 What's unique about this CD, is that it marks the band's first new studio tracks ("Real Good Looking Boy" & "Old Red Wine") since the 1991 cover of Elton John's, "Saturday Night's Alright For Fighting".

 While it seems that a lot of thought went into the very nice packaging, almost no thought went into the sound quality.
 Unfortunately, the "greatest hits" tracks were sourced from various previously released compilations, and for the most part, they don't blend together - and overall sound terrible.
 The CD actually starts out with a decent sounding version of "I Can't Explain".
 However, shortly thereafter, the CD falls apart.
-Please note the tracks and comments next to them:

 Track Listing/Comments: